ultrasuperpingu/godot_selection_undo/README.md

 # godot_selection_undo
-Add selection to the undo stack in Godot
+Add selection to the undo stack in Godot Editor

 It's just a quick and dirty implementation.
 For now, it works pretty well for me but it's probably not production ready.